CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 We parameterize Normal distributions in terms of their mean and standard deviation: $\mathrm{Normal}(\mathrm{mean, standard\ deviation})$.

-We parameterize Negative Binomial distributions in terms of their mean and their positive-constained dispersion parameter (often denoted $\phi$): $\mathrm{NegBinom}(\mathrm{mean, dispersion})$.
+We parameterize Negative Binomial distributions in terms of their mean and their positive-constrained dispersion parameter (often denoted $\phi$): $\mathrm{NegBinom}(\mathrm{mean, dispersion})$.
 As the dispersion parameter goes to 0, a Negative Binomial distribution becomes increasingly over-dispersed.
 As it goes to positive infinity, the Negative Binomial approximates a Poisson distribution with the same mean.

 We write $\mathrm{logit}(x)$ to refer to the logistic transform: $\mathrm{logit}(x) \equiv \log(x) - \log(1 - x)$.